floodofideas/deterrence/README.md

 # deterrence
-A simple, statistical simulation of the effectiveness of deterrence vs non-deterrence
+A simple probabilistic simulation of the effectiveness of deterrence vs non-deterrence